Google translate Google translate

 Appendices

-Issues that could constitute ASB include (this is not an exhaustive list);
+Issues that could constitute ASB include (this is not an exhaustive list):

-• Noise nuisance
+• Noise nuisance (Please refer to the Noise Procedure)

 • Verbal abuse/ harassment/ intimidation/ threatening behaviour